-This wine is made by “repassing” the wine made with fresh grapes over the pomace left after making Amarone, so inducing a second fermentation.
+This wine is made by “repassing” the wine made with fresh grapes over the pomace left after making Amarone, inducing a second fermentation.
 Ripasso is sometimes an easy way to achieve Superiore status.
-The subzone can be shown, according to the origin.
-Ripasso originated in Valpolicella and has become an enormously popular style, and has even been exported by Valpolicella to countries like Argentina.
+The subzone may also appear.
+Ripasso originated in Valpolicella and has become an enormously popular style, and Valpolicella has even exported this method to countries like Argentina.

 Amarone della Valpolicella DOCG

 Amarone is the dry “appassimento” wine made from using dried Valpolicella grapes and is now Valpolicella’s “superstar” appellation.
 Initially commercialised from a Recioto “gone wrong,” the minimum maturation is for two years, or four for a Riserva.
 In practice, this period may be far longer.
 Classico or Valpentena may be also be stated, according to origins.

 Recioto della Valpolicella DOCG

 Recioto is the traditional “appassimento” sweet wine made from dried Valpolicella grapes.
 As with all sweet wines, it has declined in popularity even though it can be exceptional.
 Curiously, it’s the only designation that allows for sparkling wine (Spumante Dolce), a relatively rare sight, always sweet and red.
 Again, Classico or Valpantena may be stated, according to their origin.

 Of course, there is also the IGT designation covering the diversity of non-conformist wines or innovations.
 Again, there are many excellent examples, usually labelled as Rosso del Veronese.
 Some of these are “Supervenetians”, similar to the Supertuscans from Tuscany.